 This statement applies to all information held in Met Office, i.e. all the information created, received and maintained by staff of the Met Office in the course of their work.

-Our Information Charter explains our commitments on handling personal data.
+Our Met Office personal information charter explains our commitments on handling personal data.

 Please follow the advice below to ensure your request for information is dealt with as quickly and smoothly as possible.